Worst-Case to Expander-Case Reductions: Derandomized and Generalized: Technical Overview

 \section{Technical Overview}

 In this section, we summarize the core gadget of Abboud and Wallheimer~\cite{abboud2023worst} (henceforth, AW) that is used in all their Direct-WTERs, and then present our modification.
-The techniques in AW's work are based on a simple core gadget that takes a graph $G$ as input and augments it with vertices and edges to output an expander $G_{exp}$ containing $G$ as an induced subgraph.
 Roughly, their construction boils down to the following procedure.

 \paragraph{AW's core gadget.} Given a graph $G = (V,E)$, add a set $U$ of $n$ vertices called \emph{expansion layer}.
-Then, for every vertex $v\in V$, take a sample of $O(\log n) + \deg_G(v)$ vertices in $U$ and make them neighbors of $v$.
-Clearly, the size of this graph is $O(n\log n + m)$.
+Then, for every vertex $v\in V$, take a sample of $\deg_G(v) + O(\log n)$ vertices in $U$ and make them neighbors of $v$.
+Clearly, the size of this graph and the running time are both $O(m + n\log n)$.
 In addition, they prove that it is an $\Omega(1)$-expander with high probability by showing that the probability that a cut in $G_{exp}$ ends up being sparse is very low.
-Hence, the result follows the union bound.\footnote{We remark that their construction also contains some additional $O(n \log n )$ edges, which are added deterministically, but careful inspection shows that they are not needed.} The time complexity to construct the expander is $\tilde{O}(n+m)$ time.
 However, there is no guarantee that the problem's solution to $G$ can be computed easily from the solutions to $G_{exp}$.
 To this end, AW provide additional, mostly simple gadgets to control the solution in $G_{exp}$ in a predictable manner while preserving the conductance of $G_{exp}$ up to a constant factor.